llm-bible/llm-bible.github.io/_publications/maity2024exploring.markdown

 bibkey: maity2024exploring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.11579"}
-tags: ['Efficiency and Optimization', 'Tools', 'Reinforcement Learning', 'Merging', 'Fine-Tuning', 'Prompting', 'Applications']
+tags: ['Fine-Tuning', 'Tools', 'Efficiency and Optimization', 'Applications', 'Reinforcement Learning', 'Merging', 'Prompting']
 ---
 In the era of generative artificial intelligence (AI), the fusion of large language models (LLMs) offers unprecedented opportunities for innovation in the